mmcinnes123/IMU_Accuracy/README.md

 main_f.py – find inter_IMU error for RoM (from CON_HO and CON_VE)

 main_g.py – find joint angle angle errors for all FUN data

+# This code was used to produce the results presented in poster at BioMedEng23